MacGyverBass/netcache/README.md

 If you need any further advice, please contact [uklans.net](https://www.uklans.net/) for help.

+## Tuning Your Cache

+Steam in particular has some inherent limitations caused by the adherence to the HTTP spec connection pool.
+As such, Steam download speeds are highly dependent on the latency between your server and the Steam CDN servers.
+In the event you find your initial download speed with the default settings is slow, this can be resolved by allocating more IP addresses to your cache.
+We suggest adding one IP at a time to see how much gain can be had (4 seems to work for a number of people).

+### Step 1: Adding IP Addresses to Your Docker Host

+Consult your OS documentation in order to add additional IP addresses onto your docker cache host machine.

+### Step 2: Adding IP Addresses to Your Cache Container

+In order for this to work you need to add the port maps to your docker run command.

+- Using `-p 80:80 -p 443:443` should be sufficient as per the documentation.
+Do note that this will bind to all available IP addresses on your host OS.
+- You may also bind just the specific IP addresses accordingly by using multiple publish commands.
+For example, you may use `-p 10.10.1.11:80:80 -p 10.10.1.11:443:443 -p 10.10.1.12:80:80 -p 10.10.1.12:443:443` to your docker run command.

+### Step 3: Informing netcache of the Extra IP Addresses

+Finally we need to inform netcache that these services are now available on multiple IP addresses.
+This can be done on the command line using the following command `-e LANCACHE_IP="10.10.1.11 10.10.1.12"`.
+Note the quotes surrounding the multiple IP addresses.

+If you are using alternate IP addresses for specific services, such as in a multi-server setup, you can use the `${Service}CACHE_IP` specific entries for this as well.
+For example, if you run your Steam cache on 10.10.1.21 and added 10.10.1.22 to that machine, you can use `-e STEAMCACHE_IP="10.10.1.21 10.10.1.22"` in your docker run command.

+### Step 4: Testing

+Using Steam as an example, choose a game which has not been seen by the cache before (or clear your `/data/cache` folder) and start it downloading.
+Check to see what the maximum speed seen by your Steam client is.
+If necessary repeat steps 1-3 with additional IPs until you see a download equivalent to your uncached Steam client or no longer see an improvement vs the previous IP allocation.

 ## Special Usage

 This Docker service will cache all CDN services (defined in the [uklans cache-domains repo](https://github.com/uklans/cache-domains) so multiple instances are not required.
 However, you can execute multiple instances of this Docker container to function as independent services.